 - Stacking blocks

-- Smaller cubes like these ABC blocks are great as they get closer to age 2
+- Smaller cubes like these ABC building blocks are great as they get closer to age 2

 - Toy piggy bank with large coins